edgarcovantesosuna/Cyclistic_bike_share_analysis/README.md

 The task titled "Case Study 1: How does a bike-share navigate speedy success?" consists of analyzing a case similar to what you might be asked for in a job interview.

-The current repository contains several files and sub-folders used in the present analysis.
+The current repository contains several files and one folder used in the present analysis.
 Among the files included, there is a PDF containing the information related to the case study, the history and background.

-A solution using the
-Python programming language (Jupiter Notebook, IPYND), the R programming language (R markdown file, RMD) that solves the same case study.
-A folder called `dataset` can be found containing the CSV files to be analyzed (due to memory restrictions the files are not provided, please follow the steps defined inside each solution so you can run the code without a problem) , another sub-folder called `original_data` that contains the downloaded ZIP files (just in case we needed to restore/use the original data sets' information, again due to space restrictions this folder had to be omitted).
+Two solutions presented in a Python and R Jupiter Notebooks (feel free to run them using Kaggle).
 Finally, a folder called `reports` where all the final reports are stored.

 ## Scenario